SoSAFE! Information for Parents and Carers

 Talk Touch Triangle

-The Talk Touch Triangle visually shows who and to what degree we talk to people and how this may change as relationships develop and evolve.
+The Talk Touch Triangle visually shows who we can talk to and to what degree, and how this may change as relationships develop and evolve.
 It is important for our learners to understand that we talk first (ask for consent) before we touch people.

-The Talk Touch Triangle differentiates the nine different categories of relationships our learners may experience and the different levels of verbal and physical intimacy that is appropriate within these relationships, providing consent is given by all parties.
-This tool only shows behaviours that are OK (permissible, appropriate and moral) with consent but learners are taught that they do not have to consent to all listed behaviours.
+The Talk Touch Triangle differentiates the nine categories of relationships our learners may experience and the different levels of verbal and physical intimacy that are appropriate within these relationships, provided consent is given by all parties.
+This tool only shows behaviors that are OK (permissible, appropriate, and moral) with consent, but learners are taught that they do not have to consent to all listed behaviors.

 Levels of verbal and physical intimacy are taught for each category, and learners are taught that consent must be given by both parties before they touch or before somebody touches them.